 We stand up for the international nature of our own language, which is an undeniable part of our school.
 We encourage our children to respect our intercultural society and people from other cultures who live living country.

-Galician Education Schools defend responsible freedom, respect and selfregulation.
-The educator trusts the children completely, respects them as a person and respects their emotions as well, and offers them tools that will help them solve their conflicts by themselves.
-We try to favor the children’s awareness of their own freedom but also the existence of some basic limits of respect for others and their circumstances.
+We defend responsible freedom, respect, and self-regulation; the teacher fully trusts the child, respects him or her as a person, respecting also their emotions, trying to give them the tools to solve their conflicts by themselves.
+We try to favour the child’s full awareness of his freedom, but also of the existence of some basic limits of respect for other people and their context.

-Galician Education Schools are interactive educational spaces where the educator is a mediator who accompanies the children in their own learning process.
-The educational relationship provides the conditions where teacher and child can work together to facilitate the comprehensive development of the child and the mutual learning process.
-All this supported by a proper environment.
+We are an interactive educational space where the educator is a mediator who accompanies the child in its learning process; the pedagogical relationship consists of providing the conditions in which educator and child can collaborate to make those exchanges progress, which favour the integral development of the little ones and mutual learning.

-In Galician Education Schools the relationship between students as teachers takes place on an equal playing field of understanding as mutual respect.
-It is through love, understanding and empathy that parents and teachers demonstrate these principles to the children.
+The relationship between teachers and students coexists on the same level of understanding and mutual respect.
+It is through love, understanding and empathy that parents, mothers and teachers can best convey these principles to the child.

 We are a place open to the community, concerned with the reality of the district and the neighbourhood of Compostela, so it is an education linked to the reality of the people.